How Do Indexing Metadata and Structure Make LLM Search Work?

 Why do indexing and metadata matter for AI retrieval?

 When an LLM responds to a prompt, it does not search the way a human does.
 It does not scroll pages.
 It does not skim.
 It does not interpret your website's sitemap.
-Instead, it relies entirely on how your content has been chunked, indexed and embedded beforehand.
+Think of this as a pipeline built for LLM for search where the RAG index is the database and the model is only the front end.

 Here is what this means for enterprise content: